grav/aws-lumo-cljs-runtime/README.md

 Build Docker image in this repo:
 ```
+cd /path/to/aws-lumo-cljs-runtime
 docker build . -t ami-lumo
 ```

 Build Lumo, pointing out the fork of Lumo:
 ```
-docker run -v --rm ami-lumo \
+docker run -v /path/to/lumo:/lumo --rm ami-lumo \
-  -v /path/to/lumo:/lumo
 ```

-You'll get an error in the end, but an executable will nevertheless be created in `build/lumo`.
+You'll get an error in the end, but an executable will nevertheless be created in `/path/to/lumo/build/lumo`.

 ### Create the runtime archive